sascholle/sascholle/README.md

 - _Currently working at the Alfred Wegener Institute for Polar and Marine Research on fine-tuning a foundational Transformer model AtmoRep, for bias correcting Arctic temperature predictions._
 - _Looking forward to starting my Masters Degree this coming Winter and delving deeper into ML for dynamic system modelling._
 - _Worked as a tutor within the Kietzmann Lab for Machine Learning for Cognitive Computational Neuroscience for 2 years._
-- _Wrote my BSc thesis titled "Deep Learning for fMRI Functional Alignment: Multi-subject autoencoder network for learning a shared latent space for neural activity."_
+- _Wrote my BSc thesis on "Deep Learning for fMRI Functional Alignment: Multi-subject autoencoder network for learning a shared latent space for neural activity."_